tipi-build/docs/docs/02-dependencies.rst

 Every *key* of the JSON object represent a github URI.

 - "gh-user/repo": repository at https://github.com/gh-user/repo
-- "nxxm/gh": repository at https://github.com/nxxm/gh
+- "tipi/gh": repository at https://github.com/tipi/gh
-- "platform" however specifies a commonly consumed package that have been tested and integrated on all the toolchains supported by nxxm.
+- "platform" however specifies a commonly consumed package that have been tested and integrated on all the toolchains supported by tipi.

-The effect of having such a ``.nxxm/deps`` file is that on ``nxxm .`` call the GitHub.com repositories will be fetched, compiled by convention and installed within the ``/build/<platform>/sysroot``.
+The effect of having such a ``.tipi/deps`` file is that on ``tipi .`` call the GitHub.com repositories will be fetched, compiled by convention and installed within the ``/build/<platform>/sysroot``.

 In this specific case :

 * "gh-user/repo" default branch ( usually master ) will be taken and always the latest.
-Unless ``nxxm . -n`` is passed which relies then only on it's previously downloaded cache.
+Unless ``tipi . -n`` is passed which relies then only on it's previously downloaded cache.
-* nxxm/gh tag v0.0.1 will be fetched once and always used
+* tipi/gh tag v0.0.1 will be fetched once and always used
 * Boost headers distribution will be downloaded once and installed to the build thanks to CMake Hunter.

-.nxxm/deps syntax
+.tipi/deps syntax
 =================
 A JSON object whose **keys** are GitHub URI and values configurations to consume those repositories as C++ libraries dependencies.